ka8725/ka8725.github.com/_posts/2012-11-06-pass-variables-to-javascript-in-rails-with-gon.md

 end
 {% endhighlight %}

-After this we are able to refactor our controller:
+After this we can refactor our controller:

 {% highlight ruby %}
 class ProductsController < ApplicationController